 Delores Churchill honored with Lifetime Achievement Award

-Vice-president Rob Sanderson, Jr. looks on as president Richard Peterson reads the proclamation honoring Delores Churchill .
 The Central Council of Tlingit and Haida Indian Tribes of Alaska held its 82nd annual meeting last month in Juneau.
+A t the welcoming banquet, Haida master weaver Delores Churchill of Ketchikan received the Lifetime Achievement Award from council president Richard Peterson.

 Comments